 One easy way to improve performance of your sponsored messages

 The whole idea behind Messenger marketing is to provide relevant, personalized information to users, instead of just directing a stream of generic sales pitches at the masses.
-Detailed targeting means your subscribers get updates only on topics they care about.
-That’s why you should carefully target each sponsored message you send, instead of pushing them out to all subscribers by default.
+Detailed targeting means your users get updates only on topics they care about.
+That’s why you should carefully target each sponsored message you send, instead of pushing them out to all users by default.

 For example, you could create a custom audience of:

-- subscribers who told your bot they were interested in X type of products, so you can use a sponsored message to announce a related new collection
+- users who told your bot they were interested in X type of products, so you can use a sponsored message to announce a related new collection

-- only subscribers located in the US, so you can advertise a Fourth of July sale
+- only users located in the US, so you can advertise a Fourth of July sale

-- users who became subscribers in the last week, so you can send a coupon code to welcome them
+- users who became users in the last week, so you can send a coupon code to welcome them

 💡Notes: Facebook says: Your Page must have enough existing conversations [generally 200+] to create sponsored messages through a custom audience.
 If Ads Manager won’t let you create one, you may need to grow your audience first.